 Clinical providers for general healthcare and mental and oral healthcare need to be licensed.
 Generally, a nurse practitioner or physician assistant handles general medical care and licensed social workers or counselors provide mental health services.
-Ideally, one or more of your staffmembers are bilingual and your staff reflects the ethnic diversity of your community.
+Ideally the staff reflects the ethnic diversity of the community.
 All of your staff should be trained in cultural competency issues which will be addressed later.